RaphaelBecker/pv_simulator_challenge/README.md

 # pv_simulator_challenge problem statement:
-This is a coding challenge as (senior)-software engineer at mobility house
+This is a coding challenge as (senior)-software engineer at a company

 ## PV Simulator Challenge